 '''

-for all of them : ( \# > 3 )

-for all of (a) : ( @ > @b )
+for all of them : ( \# > 3 ) for all of (\$a) : ( @ > @b )

 '''

-2.3.9 Using anonymous strings with of and for..of
+Using anonymous strings with of and for..of

 When using the of and for..of operators followed by them, the identifier assigned to each string of the rule is usually superfluous.
 As we are not referencing any string individually we do not need to provide a unique identifier for each of them.
-In those situations you can declare anonymous strings with identifiers consisting only in the \$ character, as in the following example:
+In those situations you can declare anonymous strings with identifiers consisting only of the \$ character, as in the following example:

 '''

 rule AnonymousStrings

 {

 strings:

 $ = "dummy1"

 $ = "dummy2"

 condition:

 1 of them

 }

 '''

-2.3.10 Iterating over string occurrences
+Iterating over string occurrences